 Webex has a free Basic plan for meetings up to 50 minutes.
-Its Meet plan costs $13.50 per user per month and allows for meetings up to 24 hours.
-If you want to know more, eWeek has a great review of the WebEx Meeting Center.
+Its Meet plan costs $13.50 per user, per month and allows for meetings up to 24 hours.

 It is hard to mention collaboration tools without including Slack in your list.
 The tool, which offers instant messaging and calling capabilities, has exploded in popularity over the years, and remote workers across industries have Slack channels set up to ensure everyone stays on the same page.